njanders9124/njanders9124.github.io/essays/nothing-can-be-certain.md

 ## UI design from the maker's end

 But a user never has to see how the sausage is made with their websites.
-They've never had to deal with CSS or html classes or !important for hours only to produce a website like <a href="http://dancing-baby.net/Babygif.htm">dancing baby</a> or <a href=https://templeos.org/>TempleOS</a>.
+They've don't have to deal with CSS or html classes or !important for hours only to produce a website that looks like <a href="http://dancing-baby.net/Babygif.htm">dancing baby</a> or <a href=https://templeos.org/>TempleOS</a>.
 But then again, neither do we.

+The joy of living in {current year} is that we're able to stand on the shoulders of the giants that came before us who have already abstracted us away from dealing with pure HTML and CSS.
+They've given us things such as SemanticUI, React, Vue, et al.

+These frameworks allow us to replace tomes of css stylings with simple phrases that are slipped into the classes of each div.
+Instead of creating a css that wraps up a paragraph and gives it dynamic edges, box shadows, and borders, we could just slap a class="ui container" in there and move on to more important things like figuring out how to center two columns on a background image.

+They package common design elements like menus, grids, and transitions into classes that can be applied to any webpage.
+Which allows us developers to focus on other aspects of our software while also create something that's useful and aesthetically pleasing to the user.

+And of this we can be certain, if your website or program is ugly, no one will pay you to use it.